Geoffrey-McGregor/CHMC-Codes/README.md

  - See preamble in .m file for parameter descriptions
  - The output of ChiSampler is two matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples.
 The number of rows corresponds to the number of chains and the number of columns corresponds to the number of samples used.

+**Additional .m files**
+1. `AGSamChi.m is an exact sampler built for sampling the p-generalized Chi distribution.`
+- We compare our CHMC and HMC samples to the AGSamChi samples to compute errors.`
+2. `HeatmapGen.m is called by CompactHeatD.m and CompactHeatP.m to generate the heatmap figures`

 # PCompact PGauss:
 **Executible files**

-1. `PGaussSampler produces one of the convergence plots from Figure 4.`
+1. `PGaussSampler.m produces one of the convergence plots from Figure 4.`
 - Choosing the dimension **d** on line 9 from 1024, 2560 ,5120, 10240, 20480 or 40960 will reproduce the corresponding panels from Figure 4.
 - You may choose the value of **PGauss** on line 5 to be 2,4 or 6.
-Other choices will require alterations of the solvers in _CHMCVectorSolver.m_ and _HMCSolver.m_ See the supplemental for implementation details.
+Other choices will require alterations of the solvers in _CHMCVectorSolver.m_ and _HMCSolver.m_ See the paper's supplemental materials for implementation details.

 # Matlab requirements